Tushar-Tyagi/SysAdminTest/Administration/README.md

 * The soultion for saving the data in case of hard drive crash is to update these .gpg files to a secure remote server on daily basis.

+**Task 2** : To signup on AWS / Digitalocean / some other virtual server providing company and install streisand, and then to SETUP YOUR OWN VIRTUAL PRIVATE NETWORK(VPN) according to the instructions given on the streisand github page.

+**Solution** :
+* Current Status: DigitalOcean not accepting my card & waiting for AWS verification. :(.